 Finishes are high level, including terrazzo flooring with cast quartz base and a multitude of sound absorptive panels throughout the auditorium.
 Logistically, the 39,725 sq. ft. building will be constructed amidst a tight site in the heart of the Culinary Institute of America campus.
 There is a heavy site work component, with major rock removal and shoring required.

 Franklin D. Roosevelt Presidential Library & Museum

 The Franklin D. Roosevelt Presidential Library and Museum is America’s first presidential library and the only one used by a sitting president.
 It was conceived and built under President Roosevelt’s direction and opened to the public in 1941.
 The original dedication by FDR occurred on June 30, 1941.
 A rededication was held on June 30, 2013.

 With the exception of two wings added in 1972, in honor of Mrs. Roosevelt, this will be the first renovation to the building since it was completed.

 The renovation carefully preserved the building’s historic appearance, while bringing its archives and museum up to the National Archives’s standards for the long-term preservation of historic collections.
 The building houses 35,000 museum objects and 20 million pages of documents.
 The scope of work included new drainage, plumbing, and roofing systems and new electrical, security and fire protection systems.
 The building was made full ADA compliant.
 Work was managed around the occupied building ensuring that visitors were still able to access the collections and tour the site.
-Funded by the American Recovery and Reinvestment Act, the project will be completed in two phases with the second phase of the project now underway.
+Funded by the American Recovery and Reinvestment Act.